SAS puts humans at the center with responsible innovation initiative

 SAS Data Ethics Practice to lead collaborative effort to guide use of powerful technologies

-As one of the first artificial intelligence and analytics companies, SAS is behind many advances that have transformed the way the world uses data.
-With increasing, widespread use of powerful data technologies, the importance of responsible innovation has never been greater.
-Formalizing a longstanding commitment to equity and human-centricity, SAS is launching a responsible innovation initiative, guided by the SAS Data Ethics Practice.
+As one of the first analytics companies, SAS is behind many advances that have transformed the way the world uses data.
+With the increasing, widespread use of powerful data technologies, the importance of responsible innovation has never been greater.
+Formalising a longstanding commitment to equity and human-centricity, SAS is launching a responsible innovation initiative, guided by the SAS Data Ethics Practice.

-“By putting humans at the center of the innovation process, SAS is committed to building a world where data uplifts and empowers everyone,” said Bryan Harris, SAS Chief Technology Officer.
-“The company has been at the center of the evolution of data science and has the expertise and experience to be an important contributor to the global effort to innovate responsibly.”
+“By putting humans at the centre of the innovation process, SAS is committed to building a world where data uplifts and empowers everyone,” said Bryan Harris, SAS Chief Technology Officer.
+“The company has been at the centre of the evolution of and has the expertise and experience to be an important contributor to the global effort to innovate responsibly.”